g-sreshtha/networking-notes/mutual-transport-layer-security.md

 - Netflix uses it to secure communication between their microservices in its IT datacenters.
 - Tesla uses mTLS to secure communication between its cars and its servers.
 - The US Department of Defense is using mTLS to secure communication between its systems and its contractors' systems.
+  #### Case study:
+  The European banking legislation revised payment services directive intends to increase security for online banking services which will in turn boost innovation in the financial services sector.
+This legislation requires the customer to be able to interact with multiple financial account from different providers, from one app.
+By performing mTLS, this can be strongly authenticated.